 - New audience reporting

-Detailed reporting about audience demographics, segments and exclusions is now consolidated in one place, the 'Audiences' tab within the left-hand page navigation menu.
-You can also easily manage your Audiences from this report page.
-Learn more About Audience reporting
+Detailed reporting about audience demographics, segments and exclusions is now consolidated in one place.
+Click the campaigns icon and open the 'Audiences, keywords and content' tab, then click Audiences.
+You can also easily manage your audiences from this report page.
+Learn more about audience reporting.

 - New terms